jparrill/hypershift-disconnected/docs/content/Dual/hostedcluster/nodepool.md

-NodePool is a scalable set of worker nodes attached to a HostedCluster.
-NodePool machine architectures are uniform within a given pool, and are independent of the control plane’s underlying machine architecture.
+A `NodePool` is a scalable set of worker nodes associated with a HostedCluster.
+NodePool machine architectures remain consistent within a specific pool and are independent of the underlying machine architecture of the control plane.

+!!! note

+    Please ensure you modify the appropriate fields to align with your laboratory environment.

-This is how looks like:
+This is how one looks like:

 ```yaml
 apiVersion: hypershift.openshift.io/v1beta1